ben-gineering/aluext/README.md

 - **Hinges**:
   - `hinge.bearing.142u2.scad`: Bearing housing for hinge (1u x, 4u z, 2u y) with two screws
   - `hinge.rod.142u2.scad`: Rod mount for hinge (1u x, 4u z, 2u y) with two screws

-### Deprecated Components

-The `deprecated/` directory contains older versions of components that are no longer recommended for use.

 ## Parameters